ahammer5296/SFTPush2/memory-bank/activeContext.md

 - [ ] Move SFTP password storage into Keychain
 - [ ] Consider ATS exception or enforce https for thumbnail preview
 - [ ] Port modular settings back to main app if needed
+ - [ ] Optional: auto‑create GitHub Release on new tag and upload built zip

 ## Decisions
 - Fixed width window for consistent layout; dynamic height only